-But given what the markets may have done to your thoughtfully conceived asset allocation this year, it's worth making the time to do at least a quick portfolio review.
+Portfolio maintenance may not be top of mind for many this time of year, but it should be.
+Given what the markets may have done to your thoughtfully conceived asset allocation this year, it's worth making the time to do at least a quick portfolio review.

 To help streamline the process, we've pulled together some checklists and strategies.